 - The Pet Shop Boys song "It's A Sin" is about the way a domineering Catholic upbringing will instil this in you.

 - The entire premise of the Yaoi webcomic 14 Nights seems to be to cure one of its main characters of this.
-(So far, he behaves more like an Asexual, though, which has rather Unfortunate Implications.)
 The comic has gotten better about this lately, placing said character squarely in this trope.
 He genuinely desires a sexual relationship with his boyfriend, but his mind goes to very ugly places all too easily.
 Disassociating sex from Squick is his much-desired endgame.

 - Hannelore in Questionable Content is terrified of any physical contact with others, but particularly sexual contact, due to her severe OCD and germophobia.
 She definitely shows interest in the subject, though.

-- Ruby in Sticky Dilly Buns has problems with sexuality, and is initially prone to paralysis.
-However, after she's been exposed to a few sexual scenes, it becomes very clear that that she finds guy on guy very hot, and she switches from paralysis to deep denial while finding more excuses to look.
+- Ruby of Sticky Dilly Buns works through this problem.
+She has problems with sexuality, and is initially prone to paralysis.
+However, after she's been exposed to a few sexual scenes, it becomes very clear that she finds guy on guy very hot, and she moves from total paralysis to deep denial, while finding more excuses to look.
+Eventually, when her boyfriend (she thinks) proposes sex, she decides to go for it--nervously, but not unwillingly.

 - In the Walkyverse: